 I’m not affiliated with any of the house sitting websites I use and I pay for each membership I have.
 Sometimes I may have enough rewards points/dollars to renew my membership without incurring a cost, but my membership is never ‘gifted’.

 It’s not paid

-I’m not paid to house and cat sit.
-Accepting cash payment goes against the terms and conditions stipulated on the house sitting websites I use.
-I’m not employed by any of these house sitting companies nor do I receive money for spruiking the benefits of using them.
-I have never signed a contract prior to undertaking a house and cat sit, and none of the people I’ve sat for have my bank details.
+I’m not paid to house and cat sit, and accepting cash goes against the terms and conditions stipulated on the house sitting websites I use.
+I’m not employed by any of these companies and I don’t receive money for spruiking the benefits of using them.
+I’ve never signed a contract prior to undertaking a house and cat sit, or with any of the websites I use, and none of the people I’ve sat for have my bank details.
 I pay for all my travel costs (e.g. flights, bus and train fares) to and from the owner’s location, but I’m happy to accept a ride from the airport if it’s offered.